Is Rice Cereal for Babies Safe?

 Blog

-Is Rice Cereal for Babies Safe?
+Rice Cereal for Babies: Is it Safe?
+Is It Needed?

 A baby eating rice cereal - is rice cereal safe for baby?

 Recently, baby cereal companies have been in the spotlight, and it’s not good publicity.
-A few years ago, Consumer Reports found high levels of arsenic in baby rice cereals.
+A few years ago, Consumer Reports found high levels of arsenic in infant rice cereal.
+Here’s what you need to know about rice cereal and some advice on keeping arsenic levels to a minimum.

 What Are the Benefits of Baby Rice Cereal?